Close

 Once you’ve found a department looking for puppy foster carers, it’s time to start the official application process.
 You will fill out an application form and be invited for an interview – but don’t be daunted, interviews are usually quite informal and personable.

-If you meet the essential criteria the next step would be a home visit to ensure that your home is safe for raising a puppy - much like a rescue charity would pay you a home visit before they give you a pet.
+If you meet the essential criteria the next step would be a home visit to ensure that your home is safe for raising a puppy – much like a dog rescue would pay you a home visit before they give you a pet.

 If all goes well and you’re approved, you'll join a waiting list and be contacted when a litter is born.
-You might be invited in to meet all of the puppies before one is allocated to you when it turns 8 weeks.
+You might be invited in to meet all of the puppies before one is allocated to you when it turns eight weeks.
 The puppy is likely to remain in your care until it’s 12-15 months old.

 What happens next?